Written consent of employers party to the plan

 - In the case of a multi-employer plan that is not considered as such, the employers are jointly responsible for the obligations incumbent on each of them, as if they were acting as guarantors for one another.
 Thus, where an amendment changes the obligations of only one of the employers, it necessarily concerns all the employers and therefore, all must consent to it.

-- all employers whose obligations are affected consented in writing to the amendment and that such consent can be provided to Retraite Québec on demand
+- all employers whose obligations are affected consented in writing to the amendment and that such consent can be provided to Retraite Québec upon request

 - the amendment has become mandatory due to the application of a new statutory or regulatory provision giving no latitude to the employer